SmartTrafficPY/smartcity-asuncion/README.md

 $pip install pipenv
 $pipenv install --dev
 ```
-if you had a problem with psycopg2 while executing `pipenv isntall --dev` having this similar output error:
+if you had a problem with psycopg2 while executing `pipenv install --dev` having this similar output error:

 ```
 Installing dependencies from Pipfile.lock (0159e3)…